David Stone (magician): Early life and career

 David Stone was born in Eaubonne, France.

-At 19, a school friend showed Stone magic tricks and taught him card manipulation.
-At 23, he won the Le Prix Diavol, a regional contest for magicians organised annually in France by FFAP.
+He was 19 years old when a school friend showed him magic tricks and taught him card manipulation.
+At the age of 23, Stone won the Lex Diavol, a regional contest for magicians organised annually in France by FFAP.

-At 24, Stone won the Gold Dove (close-up category) award at the European championships of magic organized in France.
-The same year, he won the Close-up Grand Prix of South America in Las Tunas, Cuba.
+When he was 24, Stone won the Gold Dove (close-up category) award at the European championships of magic organized in France.
+In the same year, he won the Close-up Grand Prix of South America in Las Tunas, Cuba.

 In 1995, he met the French magician Stéphane Jardonnet who launched his career by producing a video Stone starred in called Basic Coin Magic Vol. 1.
 This video became the first French magic program ever sold on the American market and became later a best-seller.

 After obtaining a degree in Philosophy at the Amiens University, Stone decided to become professional magician.
 He went to Saint-Tropez and started working in some of the most prestigious restaurants of the Riviera, including seven years in La Voile Rouge, a trendy beach restaurant where he honed his craft.

 Stone has gained recognition in the world of professional magicians.
 Since 1999, he has performed his lecture on the art of table-hopping (professional magic in restaurants) at magic conventions in more than 19 countries and is one of the most popular French magicians outside his country.

 His encounter with magician and DVD producer Jean-Luc Bertrand in 2001 produced a successful partnership that has yielded several short films and magic DVDs.
-Their first co-production, a short movie titled The Real Secrets of Magic, won the 1st prize at the first ever Magic Film Festival in Las Vegas (2006).
+Their first co-production, a short movie titled The Real Secrets of Magic, was the winner of the first ever Magic Film Festival in Las Vegas (2006).

 In 2003, at the FFFF convention, he was voted as the Most Valuable Performer.

-His book Close-up: The Real Secrets of Magic (2005) is a best-seller in France and was sold out in less than 15 days after its release and is now edited in 4 languages.
-The DVD The Real Secrets Of Magic (2006) adapted from this book was nominated Best Magic DVD 2006 by Genii and Magie Magazine (DE), with over 14,000 copies being sold in 13 months.
+His book Close-up: The Real Secrets of Magic (2005) is a best-seller in France and was sold out in less than 15 days after its release and is now edited in four languages.
+The DVD The Real Secrets Of Magic (2006) adapted from this book was nominated Best Magic DVD 2006 by Genii and Magie Magazine (DE), with more than 14,000 copies being sold in 13 months.